sirech/talk-kotlin-microservices/presentation.md

 ???

-- Some of us at TW are very excited about Kotlin
+- Some of us at TW are very excited about Kotlin and want to share our experience
 - Went recently to a meetup in stuttgart about kotlin, had a look at the talks @ Kotlinconf
 - Mostly focused on android
 - Want to share about our experience using it as a backend language